pilgreen/loopit/README.md

 This function parses a date using the `time` package and returns a formatted version of your choosing.
 The Golang [time](https://golang.org/pkg/time/) package is kind of odd, but also very flexible.
 Make sure to read the documentation fully before working with this.

 The first parameter is the date string to parse, the second is a representation of that date mapped to 'Mon Jan 2 15:04:05 MST 2006' and the third is the desired output format mapped to 'Mon Jan 2 15:04:05 MST 2006'.

+The fourth parameter is optional, and allows you to alter the Timezone using the time.LoadLocation() function.

 ```
-{{ dateFormat "2017/11/2" "2006/01/02" "Jan 2" }}
+{{ dateFormat "2017/11/2" "2006/01/02" "Jan 2" "America/Chicago" }}
 ```

 #### file